 When I started high school in Inver Grove Heights, I thought that I was well-versed in American high school life and everything would be easy breezy.
 Well, not quite…

-For starters, my brother, sister, and I were one of a handful of black families at the school – in fact, there were very few other minority students.
-I was one of less than five black students in my class of over three-hundred students.
+For starters, my brother, sister, and I were one of a handful of black families at the school — in fact, there were very few other minority students.
+I was one of less than 5 black students in my class of over 300 students.

-In South Africa, I was in an all-girls private school with around one-hundred high school students in total – over eighty percent were black.
+In South Africa, I was in an all-girls private school with around 100 high school students in total – over 80 per cent were black.
 In retrospect, my first run-in with discrimination in the United States was in high school.

 When we left South Africa, my siblings and I were all among the best students in our grades.